 Step 2: Assign students to different roles.

-You might say something like, “Beto has volunteered to play the child who wants the toy and Genevive is going to take on the role of the child who was already playing with the toy.
+You might say something like, “Beto has volunteered to play the child who wants the toy and Genevieve is going to take on the role of the child who was already playing with the toy.
 Let’s chat for a minute about what we predict each of these children might be thinking and feeling.
 How might we see or hear these thoughts and feelings?”
 (Provide time for students to share ideas and for the actors to think a bit about their roles.)

 Step 3: Ask the students to act out how each child feels, thinks, and reacts in the situation.
 Provide guardrails as needed to ensure feelings don’t get out of hand as the children work through the situation.